 Enterprise security features that require a user to be managed.

-The ability to view free Trello users from your verified domains in the Free-managed accounts section of your Trello Enterprise admin dashboard.
+The ability to view Free-managed accounts in your Trello Enterprise admin dashboard.

 The most secure Enterprise data restrictions.